RontiOluwa/dashboard/README.md

 # Pagrin Incentives Dashboard

-A modern dashboard for managing driver incentive campaigns and cashout redemptions built with Next.js 14, React 18, and TypeScript.
+A modern dashboard for managing Project incentive campaigns and cashout redemptions built with Next.js 14, React 18, and TypeScript.

 ## 🚀 Quick Start